GoogleChrome/developer.chrome.com/site/en/blog/generate-summary-reports/index.md

 To generate summary reports in the origin trial, you'll first need to set up the aggregation service.
 This blog post gives an overview of those steps.

+{% Aside %}
-_If ran an origin trial with this API in 2021, follow the [migration guide](https://docs.google.com/document/d/1NY7SScCYcPc9v5wtf_fVAikFxGQTAFvwldhExN1P03Y/edit?usp=sharing) to prepare for the latest origin trial._
+If ran an origin trial with this API in 2021, follow the [migration guide](https://docs.google.com/document/d/1NY7SScCYcPc9v5wtf_fVAikFxGQTAFvwldhExN1P03Y/edit?usp=sharing) to prepare for the latest origin trial.
+{% endAside %}

 ## Key terms